danielp28/code-challanges/README.md

 # Mar 5th
 A Rock-Paper-Scissors game coded using JavaScript.
 This one was just the right amount of difficult, with 5 minutes remaining on my timer

+# Mar 6th
+A simple stopwatch using JavaScript.
+Tried to implement miliseconds but was unable to get seconds to reset to 0 after 60.